AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

-(2) For \textbf{\textit{design and human-facing work}} (design/planning, meta-work)---concentrated in the \textbf{De-prioritize} zone of Fig.~\ref{fig:rq1-plots}---participants elevated \textbf{Fairness} (OR = 1.48, 3.06) and \textbf{Inclusiveness} (OR = 1.61, 2.49).
+\textbf{(2)} For \textbf{\textit{design and human-facing work}} (design/planning, meta-work)---concentrated in the \textbf{De-prioritize} zone of Fig.~\ref{fig:rq1-plots}---participants elevated \textbf{Fairness} (OR = 1.48, 3.06) and \textbf{Inclusiveness} (OR = 1.61, 2.49).
 They wanted AI to broaden perspectives and avoid reinforcing bias in collaborative or client-facing contexts: \pQuote{Inclusiveness and fairness of AI features should be baked into design planning from the start...it needs a grasp of business requirements and diversity of audiences}{P653}.
-This was especially salient for documentation and stakeholder communications: \pQuote{If AI updates documentation, it must ensure inclusiveness and fairness so content works for all customers}{P120}; \pQuote{It is key that AI is bias/prejudice free to maintain stakeholder relationships}{P195}.
+This was especially salient for documentation and stakeholder communications: \pQuote{AI must ensure inclusiveness and fairness so content works for all customers}{P120}.

 Other priorities were consistent with the baseline (e.g., Transparency for learning/research, Privacy for sensitive communications, Steerability, and AI Accountability for system design).
 In design/planning, however, participants downweighted \textbf{Reliability} when AI served as an ideation scaffold (OR = 0.49), and prioritized \textbf{Goal Maintenance} (OR = 1.45).
-When AI scaffolds creativity, adaptability can outweigh strict determinism: \pQuote{Creativity of AI is important; I'm willing to tolerate errors}{P180}.
-Participants valued AI’s ability to surface options that spark innovation (even if imperfect), provided it stayed aligned with (evolving) objectives: \pQuote{During planning, goals frequently change, so AI needs to keep up with that evolution.
+When AI scaffolded creativity, adaptability was valued: \pQuote{Creativity of AI is important; I'm willing to tolerate errors}{P180}.
+Participants appreciated AI surfacing options that sparked innovation (even if imperfect), provided it stayed aligned with (evolving) objectives: \pQuote{During planning ...
+AI needs to keep up with evolution.
 I'd also expect AI to bring in much more outside perspectives to synthesize a range of feedback}{P459}.